radareorg/radare2-book/visual_mode/intro.md

-# Visual mode
+# Visual Mode

-The visual mode is a user-friendlier interface for the commandline prompt of radare which accepts hjkl movement keys, a cursor for selecting bytes and some keybindings to ease the use of the debugger.
+The visual mode is a more user-friendly interface alternative to radare2's command-line prompt.
+It uses HJKL or arrow keys to move around data and code, has a cursor mode for selecting bytes, and offers numerous key bindings to simplify debugger use.
+To enter visual mode, use `V` command.
+To exit from it back to command line, press `q`.

 ![Visual Mode](visualmode.png)

 ## Getting Help

-To get a help of all the keybindings hooked in visual mode you can press `?`:
+To see help on all key bindings defined for visual mode, press `?`:

     Visual mode help:
      ?        show this help or manpage in cursor mode